Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 ## Main Hypothesis: it is possible to predict the popularity of a talk based on its transcript

 There are several columns that can be taken into account when to calculate the popularity of a talk, which are `comment` column, `view` column, and `rating` column.
 For this project, I only used `rating` column since this column provides more information about how the viewers think about the talk.
 There are 14 catetories in `ratings`, and nine of them are positive, four of them are negative, and one rating is neutral.
 Since each values in `rating` column is the total sum of each rating as below, I have calculated the percentage of positive/negative ratings.
 In the case of one neutral rating, I did not add it up to neither positive nor negative.
 After calculating the percentages, it shows that most of the talks are positively skewed.
-Therefore, I labelled the talks based on the percentage of negative talks: if the percentage of negative rating is higher than the mean of negative percentage (8.12%), I labelled it as negative.
+Therefore, I labelled the talks based on the percentage of negative ratings: if the percentage of negative ratings is higher than the mean of negative ratings percentage (8.12%), I labelled it as negative.
 Otherwise, I labelled it as positive.
+After finishing labeling, I calculated the base line, and it turned out to be 66%.

 ![ratrings](/images/ratings.png) ![ratings2](/images/ratings3.png)

 *examples of ratings column, before cleaning and after cleaning*

-Here, I have tried Multinomial Naive Bayes and Support Vector Machine (SVM), and interestingly enough, they demonstrated quite a different aspect.
+Here, I have tried Multinomial Naive Bayes model and Support Vector Machine (SVM), and interestingly enough, they demonstrated quite a different aspect.

 ### Multinomial Naive Bayes
 The first machine learning model I tried for the classification is Multinomial Naive Bayes.
-I first have set `max feature` number as 1500, then increased to 3000.
+I first have set `max feature` number as 1500, then increased to 3000 in the case of unigram feature.
+The results are as below.

 <img src="/images/multinomialNB_1gram.png"  width="430" height="360"> <img src="/images/multinomialNB_1gram2.png"  width="430" height="360">

+There is almost no difference at all in the case of unigram feature even though the max feature has been adjusted from 1500 to 3000.
+Both models labelled the majority of the talks as positive, which is not a surprise, considering the fact that the better part of the talks are already highly positively skewed.
+Since both models predicted that almost all of them are positively-rated talks, their performance does not show a big difference from the base line (69% and 70% respectively).
+Then I tried bigram feature, in the hope that giving more context by using bigram would enhance its performance.
+The result is as below.

 ![MultinomialNB_unigram](/images/multinomialNB_ngram1.png)

+After changing the unigram feature to bigram feature, the performance of the model deteriorated.

 ### Support Vector Machine